 Can I use your services to find a Conveyancing solicitor in Stanwell even if I’m not purchasing or disposing of a house, for instance where I wish to buy an office in Stanwell with a loan from Santander?

 Our search tool is predominantly there to get a quote from residential conveyancing solicitors in Stanwell but we have set out towards the bottom of this page some Stanwell commercial conveyancing firms.
 You will need to make contact with the solicitors directly to see if they are also authorised to represent Santander

-What can a local search reveal concerning the house we're purchasing in Stanwell?
+What can a local search inform me regarding the property my wife and I buying in Stanwell?

-Stanwell conveyancing often commences with the submitting local authority searches directly from your local Authority or via a personal search company for example Searchflow The local search plays a central role in most Stanwell conveyancing purchase; that is if you don’t want any nasty once you have moved into your property.
-The search should reveal data on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen topic sections.
+Stanwell conveyancing often commences with the submitting local authority searches directly from your local Authority or through a personal search organisations for instance PSG The local search is essential in every Stanwell conveyancing purchase; that is if you don’t want any unpleasant surprises after you move into your new home.
+The search will reveal data on, amongst other things, details on planning applications relevant to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 subject headings.

 I am buying a new build house in Stanwell with the aid of help to buy.
 The sellers would not reduce the amount so I negotiated 6k of extras instead.
 The sale representative suggested that I not reveal to my solicitor about the extras as it will adversely affect my loan with Nationwide Building Society.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.